touzet/pampa/README.md

 ## How to install the program ?

 PAMPA  can be installed either by downloading the source code or cloning this repository.
-It is written sin Python 3.7 and necessitates the Biopython and pyteomics librairies.
+It is written in Python 3.7 and necessitates the Biopython and pyteomics librairies.

  - downloading, as a zip file: button _code<>_ on the right-hand side of the screen
  - cloning: `git clone https://github.com/touzet/anc_prot.git`